-The victim of the fatal attack is David Valencia, a sacristan at La Palma church, and the injured man is Father Antonio Rodríguez, parish priest at the chapel of San Isidro.
-The latter was taken to hospital in a serious condition with a stab wound.
+The deceased is Diego Valencia, sacristan of the La Palma church and the seriously injured is Father Antonio Rodríguez, parish priest of the San Isidro chapel.
+The latter has received a stab wound and is in serious condition at a city hospital.

-The fatal attack at the church of La Palma was the second of the two and took place at around 7.30pm.
-The man, dressed in a djellaba, entered the building shouting "Allah Akbar" ("God is the greatest") when the service was ending.
-He moved through the church knocking down images, crosses and candles with a machete and even went up to the high altar.
+The deadly attack on the church of La Palma, the second of the attacks chronologically, happened at around 7.30pm.
+The man, dressed in a djellaba, entered the church allegedly shouting "Allah is great" when the Eucharist was finishing.
+He ran around the church knocking images, crosses and candles to the ground with his machete, even going up to the main altar of the temple.

 Reporta un error en esta noticia